Private Utility Locating

 2) Are location markings 100% accurate and are all utilities traceable?

 Private Utilities are the buried lines after the meter or main lines.
 If you have a curbside meter then your property will not get marked by the participating member utility locators.
-Other buried utilities that generally are not marked include but may not be limited to sewer lines, private lighting, sprinklers, fire mains, secondary electric lines to detached garages, and septic lines.
+Other buried utilities that generally are not marked include but may not be limited to sewer lines, private lighting, sprinklers, fire or water mains, secondary electric lines to detached barns or garages, and septic lines.